 I hope that you will find these web-pages informative and useful in your search for quality engineering education.
 We update our website often and hope that most of your questions will be answered here.
 However, if after browsing you still have questions that are unanswered, please do not hesitate to contact us directly.
 We will make sure you have all the information you need; and even better yet, arrange for you to visit us if you can to meet with some of our faculty in person.

 It seems that Mother Nature has set a goal to showcase her power over humans on a yearly basis lately.
-Several of the 2010-11 and 2011-12 headlines deal with catastrophic events that affect human life in a profound way.
-Indeed, this year’s earthquake in the Northeast, which was felt in Connecticut; Tropical Storm Irene; and the October snowstorm dealt significant challenges to our State’s and nation’s infrastructure.
-Moreover, the 2010-2011 headlines, which included the Tsunami and Nuclear Reactor catastrophe in Japan, the Mississippi floods and tornado outbreaks in the South remind us of national and global challenges.
+Several of the headlines in the last decade deal with catastrophic events that affect human life in a profound way.
+An earthquake in the Northeast, which was felt in Connecticut; Tropical Storms Irene and Sandy; and the now infamous October snowstorm dealt significant challenges to our State’s and nation’s infrastructure.
+Moreover, the Tsunami and Nuclear Reactor catastrophe in Japan, the Mississippi floods and tornado outbreaks in the South, this past year’s hurricane destruction in Texas, Florida, the Virgin Islands, Puerto Rico and elsewhere in the Caribbean remind us of national and global challenges.